 The Affordable Care Act (ACA) includes important improvements to Medicare prescription drug coverage (Part D) such as reducing expenses for seniors in the donut hole now and eliminating the gap altogether by 2020.
 Seniors now receive additional savings each year on their prescription drugs until the donut hole is closed.
 The ACA also provides additional assistance for low-income beneficiaries.
 Since the ACA was established in 2010, more than 8.2 million people with Medicare saved over $11.5 billion on prescription drugs.

-- The standard Medicare Part D drug benefit contains a "donut hole," a coverage gap where beneficiaries are required to pay the full cost of their medications even while they continue to pay premiums.
-In 2013, under the standard Part D benefit, beneficiaries enter the donut hole when their out-of-pocket spending — not including premiums — totals $742.50 at some point during the year (or total beneficiary and plan spending of $2,970).
-Once total out of-pocket spending reaches $4,750, beneficiaries pay either five percent of total drug costs or $2.65/$6.60 for each drug.
+- The standard Medicare Part D drug benefit contains a "donut hole," a coverage gap where beneficiaries are required to pay for their medications even while they continue to pay premiums.
+In 2015, under the standard Part D benefit, beneficiaries enter the donut hole when their out-of-pocket spending — not including premiums — totals $740.00 at some point during the year (or total beneficiary and plan spending of $2,960).
+Once total out of-pocket spending reaches $4,700, the coverage gap ends and beneficiaries pay either five percent of total drug costs or $2.65 for each generic drug and $6.60 for each brand-name drug.

 Immediate Help with Drugs Costs in the Donut Hole

 - The ACA helps seniors in the donut hole until it is closed.
 Copayments required for brand-name and generic drugs are being phased down to the standard 25 percent by 2020.
 Brand-name drugs discounts from manufacturers increase each year in the coverage gap.
 Copayments for generic drugs, beginning in 2011, are reduced by seven percentage points each year until the coverage gap is eliminated.